pwaller/pyfiglet/README.md

 ## **Author**

-All of the documentation and the majority of the work done was by Christopher Jones (cjones@insub.org) and many other ccontributors.
+All of the documentation and the majority of the work done was by Christopher Jones (cjones@insub.org) and many other contributors.
 Packaged by Peter Waller (p@pwaller.net), various enhancements by Stefano Rivera (stefano@rivera.za.net), and lots of help from many contributors!